Inklingo

 InterjectionA1Informal

-Use 'basta' when you want to tell someone or something to stop immediately, often out of frustration or a desire for cessation.
+Use 'basta' as a direct command to tell someone or something to stop immediately, often out of frustration or annoyance.

 A large adult hand gently but firmly stopping a small child's hand from adding a final item to an already overflowing jar of cookies.